 - The cost charged to the applicant or registered solicitor for the issuance of a certificate and/or identification badge, which shall not exceed the reasonable costs of processing the application and issuing the certificate and/or identification badge.

 - A civil judgment that would be recognized under law as a judgment to which collateral estoppel would apply.

 - FOOD VENDING BUSINESS

-- The sale of prepared food products for immediate consumption from a motor vehicle, trailer, platform, stand or tent on any highway or other place within the Town other than within a fully enclosed building or a stand or outside sales and eating place maintained as an adjunct to a food-vending business maintained in any adjoining fully enclosed building.
+- The sale of prepared food products for immediate consumption from a motor vehicle, trailer, platform, stand or tenet on any highway or other place within the Town other than within a fully enclosed building or a stand or outside sales and eating place maintained as an adjunct to a food vending business maintained in any adjoining fully enclosed building.

 - One or more tangible items, wares, objects of merchandise, perishables of any kind, subscriptions, or manufactured products offered, provided, or sold.

 - To make or attempt to make a sale of goods or services by a solicitor at a residence by means of door-to-door solicitation, regardless of:

 - The Town Clerk or other designee of the Town Board responsible for receiving from an applicant or registered solicitor the completed application and either granting, suspending, or denying the applicant's certificate.

 - A reasonably visible and legible sign that states "No Soliciting," or "No Solicitors," or "No Salespersons," or" "No Trespassing," or "No-Knock Registry Member," or words of similar import.